Patricia Etteh: Corruption scandal

 In September 2007, she faced a committee of MPs over accusations that she had authorised the spending of 628 million Naira (about US$5 million) on renovations of her official residence and that of her deputy, and the purchase of 12 official cars meant for the House of Representatives.
 Accusations of theft were chanted at her as she tried to speak in the House, and she was escorted out by the security men as the situation degenerated into a commotion.

 The PDP officially continued to back Etteh, although some members, such as Isyaku Ibrahim, criticised this stance.
 Author and academic, Wole Soyinka, was among those, who called for her resignation, while the former president and PDP member, Olusegun Obasanjo, continued to support her.
 On 30 October, following weeks of pressure, Etteh resigned her position as speaker.
 Her deputy, Babangida Nguroje, also resigned.
 However at the last seating of the 6th session House of Representatives, it was agreed that "There is no record or proceedings of the House, where Patricia Olubunmi Etteh was ever indicted."

 Personal life

-Mrs. Etteh is married to Engineer Etteh, an Akwa Ibom man, and the marriage is blessed with two children.
+Etteh is married to engineer Etteh, an Akwa Ibom man.
+The couple has two children.